It is a question that many people have asked — Can I use the serum with LED light therapy?

 “Some of these lights on the market are very weak, and they may not have enough energy output to actually have a biological effect,” Dr. Jagdeo said.
 “Imagine a glow stick.
 It produces a color.
 But you could shine it on your face all day, and it’s not going to change the way your skin works.”

-Furthermore, the medical community has yet to establish standard doses for treating conditions like hyperpigmentation and acne at home.
-Dr. Marmur based her MMSphere dosing on Blu-U, an in-office blue light that is commonly used as an alternative therapy for precancerous lesions.
+Moreover, the medical community hasn’t determined the standardized dose for treating skin conditions such as hyperpigmentation and acne at home.
+Dr. Marmur chose her MMSphere dosing on Blu-U, an in-office blue light typically used as an alternative therapy for precancerous lesions.

 “Consistent Sphere treatment for seven weeks will equal the energy given in the office with the Blu-U,” she said.

-Another device, the Dr. Dennis Gross DRx SpectraLite FaceWare Pro, $435, emits red and blue light in a mask format, and each session is only three minutes.
+Another device, the Dr. Dennis Gross DRx SpectraLite FaceWare Pro, $435, releases red and blue light in a mask format, with each session lasting only three minutes.
 The mask’s LEDs are in contact with the skin, which may be a more effective treatment.
-Dr. Jagdeo said that you lose some energy on the way from device to skin, a potential downside of the MMSphere design.

 Skincare doesn’t just affect the way you look.
 It also plays a huge role in your overall health — from body temperature to hormone regulation to your immune system.
 If you’re into skincare as much as we are, one of the many ways that can help you keep your skin healthy is red light therapy.
 In this article, we’ll take a deep dive into why you should take care of your skin, and we’ll also discuss how red light therapy devices can help you achieve your skin goals.